 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Senate Bill 6556 would exempt the beer, cider and distilled spirits provided by a licensed brewery, farm brewery, cider producer, farm cidery, distillery or farm distillery for a consumer tasting from sales tax.
+S.B.
+3387 would exempt certain item used at tastings from the compensating use tax held by a licensed brewery, farm brewery, cider producer, farm cidery, distillery or farm distillery.

 Senate Bill 2481 would add sales for on premise consumption to already existing abilities to offer tastings and off premise consumption sales of New York state labelled beer manufactured by a licensed brewer or licensed …More

 Approved by the Governor, S.B.
 973 amends the Michigan Liquor Control Code to expand the kinds of businesses that are legally allowed to fill beer growlers.
 Specifically, it would allow a person holding both a …More

 Signed into law, a substitute bill for Senate Bill 1088 addresses issues relating to retailers using third party services via internet or mobile application to facilitate the sale and delivery of beer and wine to …More